The Ultimate Guide

 - Shareholder Agreements

 There are many online template-based legal service providers.
 But buyer beware – if you are going to download something for free off the internet, you must make sure it is fit for purpose and covers Australian law.
 We do have some Australian-based template companies, such as LawPath and LawDepot to name a few.
+You can find links to these on our site.

 If you do use these, you are taking a risk that it just isn’t quite right for your business needs.
 Then the question becomes, ‘Do you want to run around looking after this?’